Love the Coopers: Plot

 Sam and Charlotte continue arguing while preparing dinner.
 The four generations of Coopers are arriving at the house, along with Joe, Ruby, and Hank's ex-wife, Angie.
-Joe mistakenly says that he and Eleanor were engaged, instead of saying that they were dating.
-During the dinner, chaos ensues when Hank and Angie argue about their divorce, which leads to Bo screaming at them to "just stop fighting".
+Joe mistakenly says that he and Eleanor are engaged, instead of saying they are dating.

+During the dinner, chaos ensues when Hank and Angie argue about their divorce.
+This leads to Bo screaming at them to "just stop fighting".
 There is a momentary power outage, and when it comes back Eleanor is kissing Joe, Emma is drinking everyone's wine, and Ruby screams when she sees that Bucky has collapsed.

 At the hospital, Hank and Ruby walk beside Bucky's gurney as he is being taken for tests.
-Ruby kisses Bucky on the lips - confusing but deeply touching Hank.
-In the waiting room, Charlotte argues with Eleanor when she figures out that she is sleeping with Bucky's physician, Dr. Morrisey, so Eleanor crushes her further by admitting that Joe is just a prop from the airport bar whom she "invented".
+She kisses Bucky on the lips - confusing but deeply touching Hank.
+In the waiting room, Charlotte argues with Eleanor when she figures out that she is sleeping with Bucky's physician, Dr. Morrisey.
+So, Eleanor crushes her further by admitting that Joe is just a prop from the airport bar whom she "invented".

 Alone with a sleeping Bucky in his room, Charlotte and Emma argue about their broken relationship as sisters.
-Joe seems to leave after also realizing Eleanor's affair is with Dr. Morrisey, but she chases after him after locking Dr. Morrisey in a room, and the two share another kiss.
+Joe quietly leaves after also realizing Eleanor's affair is with Dr. Morrisey, but she chases after him after locking Dr. Morrisey in a room.
+Then they share another kiss.

 Charlie is surprised when Lauren appears in the waiting room, responding to the text he sent her (actually, Bo sent it to "help" him).
 Hank comforts Ruby as part of their budding relationship.
 Sam and Charlotte reconcile.
 Emma, following Officer Percy's advice, buys Charlotte the most expensive thing she can - a shower stool from the hospital's small gift shop.

 Bucky regains consciousness and walks to the hospital cafeteria, watching from a distance as everyone is happily sharing a "Christmas meal", when fortuitous muzak leads the whole Cooper clan to joyfully dance around the cafeteria.
 The film's narrator is then revealed to be the family's Bernese Mountain Dog, Rags.